-Conclusions The findings of this systematic review contribute to the growing body of evidence supporting the effectiveness of various interventions in reducing the risk of blood-borne infections among healthcare workers.
-While vaccination campaigns and the implementation of standard precautions have consistently demonstrated significant risk reductions, the effectiveness of educational interventions remains variable.
+Conclusions The findings of this systematic review contribute to the growing body of evidence supporting the effectiveness of various interventions in reducing the risk of blood-borne healthcare workers. infections among While vaccination campaigns and the implementation of standard precautions have consistently demonstrated significant risk reductions, the effectiveness of educational interventions remains variable.
 Nonetheless, the provision of timely postexposure prophylaxis represents a crucial component of comprehensive risk management strategies in healthcare settings.
-Moving forward. continued investment in evidencebased interventions and rigorous evaluation of their impact are essential to safeguarding the occupational health and safety of healthcare workers worldwide.
+Moving continued investment in evidenceforward. based interventions and rigorous evaluation of their impact are essential to safeguarding the occupational health and safety of healthcare workers worldwide.